New Jersey Route 50: Route description

 After passing some homes and Stephen Lake, the road turns to the north and passes to the west of Estell Manor County Park.
 The route crosses the South River into Weymouth Township, passing the residential community of Belcoville to the east and meeting CR 669.
 It soon enters Hamilton Township, where the name of the road becomes Mill Street and it comes to a junction with US 40 (Harding Highway).
 CR 557 Truck heads to the west on US 40 at this point while Route 50 heads east on US 40, and CR 616 continues north.

 US 40 and Route 50 follow the Harding Highway, a two-lane undivided road, turning to the northeast and crossing the Great Egg Harbor River.
 Upon passing over the river, enters Mays Landing and turns north, encountering CR 617 before passing over an abandoned railroad line and heading into the downtown area of Mays Landing.
 Here, the road crosses CR 559, and US 40 splits from Route 50 by turning east along that road.
 Meanwhile, Route 50 continues north on Cape May Avenue, passing through developed areas.
 It leaves Mays Landing and heads into back into forests.
-The route turns to the northeast, passing near the Clover Leaf Lakes residential development, before coming to an interchange with US 322 (Black Horse Pike).
+The route turns to the northeast, passing near the Clover Leaf Lakes residential development, before coming to a diamond interchange with US 322 (Black Horse Pike).

-Past this interchange, Route 50 widens to a four-lane divided highway and reaches a full interchange with the Atlantic City Expressway.
+Past this interchange, Route 50 widens to a four-lane divided highway and reaches a partial cloverleaf interchange with the Atlantic City Expressway.
 The route becomes a two-lane undivided road again and continues through inhabited areas, crossing into Galloway Township, where there is an intersection with CR 686.
-A short distance later, the road crosses NJ Transit's Atlantic City Line near the Egg Harbor City station and enters Egg Harbor City, turning into Philadelphia Avenue.
+A short distance later, the road crosses NJ Transit's Atlantic City Line at-grade northwest of the Egg Harbor City station and enters Egg Harbor City, turning into Philadelphia Avenue.
 A block after the railroad crossing, Route 50 ends at an intersection with US 30 and CR 563 (White Horse Pike), with CR 563 continuing north on Philadelphia Avenue at this point.

 Route 50 is an important route linking the Atlantic City Expressway with the Jersey Shore resorts in Cape May County, serving as an alternate to more congested routes.
-It also serves as evacuation route from Cape May County to inland areas in the event of a hurricane.
+It also serves as a hurricane evacuation route from Cape May County to inland areas.